 Water, plumbing and bathroom fittings

-Repair category 1
+Repair category 2

-Notes No significant defects evident.
-Seals around bath and shower areas are frequently troublesome.
+Notes Seals around the bath areas are worn.
 Failure to seals can result in dampness and decay within hidden areas of the property.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.